elp2/advent_of_code/README.md

 ## Day 19.
 Did a linked list for first part.
 My computer couldn't handle the full number of elves so I had to optimize the first round.
 I couldn't scale this to part 2 so had to come up with a crossing off approach.

+# Day 21.
+Finally spent some time with np and it made things way easier.
+For Part 2 I started doing some complicated reversing logic, realized it was a dead end because some things are un-reversable, and then just did the simple brute force check.